greywolve/calderwood-paper/src/02_lit_review.md

 > hence it cannot determine whether to return response $v1$ or response $v2$.
 It
 > has the choice to either eventually return a response (and risk returning the
 > wrong response) or to never return a response.

+Event Sourced systems typically favor the AP side of the CAP Theorem, trading consistency for high availability. [@19_thompson_2012]

 ## Functional programming